 MCi has designed and built three generations of its Carbon Plants including its Global Reference Pilot Carbon Plant located in Newcastle, Australia.
 This was publicly launched by the NSW Minister for Energy and Resources along with industry and climate change think tanks and national media in July 2017.
 This is the first such build of a purpose designed pilot plant for CO2 mineral carbonation beyond laboratory scale in the world.

 Importantly it now operates continuously to support the various pilot studies and materials programs that provide the engineering and scientific data that is advancing our demonstration scale Carbon Plants around the world with our customers and partners.

 It takes 20 years or more to take technology from lab to industrial scale.
 We are now 15 years into our journey with MCi.
-Developing a large scale solution to decarbonization requires more than science, it takes new business models, customer validation, policy support in government, collaboration with industry and research, communications and it must earn its social license.
+Developing a large-scale solution to decarbonization requires more than science, it takes investment, new business models, customer validation, policy support in government, collaboration with industry and research and it must earn its social license.

 We have progressed our technology development through the Technology Readiness Levels (TRL) by consistently applying our innovation approach to our research programs, designs, engineering methods and in our customer studies.
 We are now funded to advance our technology to demonstration scale as the final step to industrial adoption of our technology globally.

 MCi has been developing its technology platform under research and commercial secrecy and is industrial led research.
 This has enabled us to build considerable know-how in the newly emerging field of carbon capture and utilization (CCU).
 We have investigated and tested many novel process routes which now feature in our carbon platform.